cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Examples of loops that **cannot** be unrolled:

 ```
-// LIMIT is a global variable and as such the vslue assigned to it isn't considered constant
+// LIMIT is a global variable and as such the value assigned to it isn't considered constant
 // (see Data Flow Optimization)
 LIMIT = 10
 for i in 0 ...
 LIMIT